Jumanah-A/IN4MATX-122/README.md

 Group 8's repository for the final project for IN4MATX122

 ## Installation
-Mac OS X: A version of Python is already installed.
+Mac OS X: A version of Python is already installed.\
 Windows: You will need to install one of the 2.x versions available at python.org.

 ## Dependencies
-pygame,
+pygame\
 pygame_menu

 ## General usage information